apreus/paris-project-exhibition/_paris-project-exhibition/pci_86.md

 ---
 pid: pci_86
-label: Woman selling lillies of the valley
+label: Photo of a woman selling lillies of the valley on May 1
-object_type: contextual images
+object_type: contextual-images
 note: 235-59
 word_tag: Lily of the valley
 item: Lily of the valley